status-im/specs/status-spec.md

 Finding a more suitable transport privacy is an ongoing research effort, together with (Vac)[https://vac.dev/vac-overview] and other teams in the space.

+#### Why is PoW for Whisper set so low?

+A higher PoW would be desirable, but this kills the battery on mobilephones, which is a prime target for Status clients.

+This means the network is currently vulnerable to DDoS attacks.
+Alternative methods of spam protection are currently being researched.

 ## Footnotes

 1. <https://github.com/status-im/status-protocol-go/>